Patagonia, land of glaciers and mountains

-Leaving behind the civilization and metropolis for something of spectacular nature in this world: glaciers, mountains and landscapes of surreal pristine beauty.
+Leaving behind the civilization and big cities such as Buenos Aires and Cordoba for something of spectacular nature in this world: glaciers, mountains and landscapes of surreal pristine beauty.
 El Calafate itself being the major gateway into the countless natural parks, some of which in Chile’s soil yet accessible from Argentina’s side.
 Although not a city, but a small town, it contains all the facilities to handle the ever growing number of tourists seeking another of the fascinating sides Argentina has to offer.

 Be prepared to not only enjoy the natural landscape, but also the flora and fauna which is beautiful.
 From the Patagonian desert of infinite emptiness, only interrupted by serpentine rivers, to the Magellanic subpolar forests. easy to spot are guanacos (similar to a llama), cougars (puma concolor) which is the second heaviest cat after the jaguar in the Americas; grey foxes, rheas (similar to an ostrich, also known as ñandúes), condors or eagles to name a few.
 You could simply spend weeks in the area, and every day visiting a different place, but distance of course, are large, and time spend travelling around dramatically increased because there are no motorways nor dual carriage roads.
 In some place and for many kilometres, the path is unpaved, not the best when in rainy or snowy conditions.